glutanimate/anki-addons-misc/docs/descriptions.md

 ------------------------------------------

-## browser-refresh.py: F5 to Refresh the Browser
+## browser-refresh: F5 to Refresh the Browser

 Adds a **hotkey** to the browser that **refreshes the current view**.
 Useful when you've added new cards and want to repeat an existing search.
 Note: cards are sorted by creation time when refreshing the view.